 The characteristics of Achondroplasia are so particular that the attending physician can detect at first sight whether or not he suffers from this condition without having to carry out a study of karyotypes.

-But to be sure it is always advisable to take an x-ray to measure the length of your baby’s bones, helping to confirm the suspicions or validate the precise diagnosis
+However, to be sure, it is always advisable to take an x-ray to measure the length of your baby’s bones, helping to confirm the suspicions or validate the precise diagnosis.

 How is Achondroplasia treated?

-There is no cure or specific treatment for this genetic anomaly, but if certain surgery can be performed in severe cases of spinal stenosis.
+There is no cure or specific treatment for this genetic anomaly, but particular surgery can be performed in severe cases of spinal stenosis.

-Some doctors prescribe some growth hormones to give the patient more chances of acquiring a little more height, especially in children who are in the process of development.
+Some doctors prescribe some growth hormones to give the patient more chances of acquiring a little more height, especially in children who are in development.

-However, in some cases the treatment is not effective or the chances of further growth are modest.
+However, in some cases, the treatment is ineffective, or the chances of further growth are modest.

 Perspective of life

-People with Achondroplasia have a normal life expectancy but the risks of early mortality are high and some rates of heart disease in adulthood, but can live a full life.
+People with Achondroplasia have an average life expectancy, but the risks of early mortality are high, and some rates of heart disease in adulthood, but can live a whole life.